Graduating to real life: What it costs to be a grownup

 We all know that costs vary by location—but by how much?
 A quick way to compare living expenses by city is to look at rent, because that’s the single biggest item in your budget (by far).
-Just look at what it takes to lay down your head to rest in a one-bedroom in Toronto compared to other cities—three times as much as in Windsor!
+Just look at what it takes to lay down your head to rest in a one-bedroom in Toronto compared to other cities—almost twice as much as in Windsor!

 Get creative when getting around

 One of the most flexible items in a budget is transportation.
 The figure of $254 used above is based on a monthly transit pass combined with one ride-share every week.
 But you can change your costs by opting for a car, bike, ridesharing or just plain old walking.
 Remember, as well, that your transportation mix can affect other parts of your budget: hopping on a bike, for example, can let you ditch your transit pass and even your gym membership—all while boosting your own health and that of the planet.

 Before you settle on a place to live, you may wish to consider developing a list of pros and cons to decide if urban living is right for you, or if you may be happier in a suburban environment.
 There may be factors other than cost that will ultimately affect your decision.

 For a lot of people, a car is the ultimate symbol of independence.
 But that independence comes at a price.
 Before you rush into getting your first set of wheels, take a look at what you’re getting into financially.[i]

 Living well isn’t easy when you’re starting out.
 The average annual starting salary for someone with a college diploma is around $45,000, while a bachelor’s degree bumps that up to about $54,000.
 With a master’s degree you can typically net around $61,000.
 Knock off a big chunk for taxes and deductions, and you can see that the typical first job won’t even cover the annual expenses in Toronto noted above ($44,556 annually).